Transition from Ming to Qing: Surrender of Taiwan (1683)

 Zheng Chenggong (Koxinga) had died in 1662.
 His descendants resisted Qing rule until 1683, when the Kangxi Emperor dispatched Shi Lang with a fleet of 300 ships to take the Ming loyalist Kingdom of Tungning in Taiwan in 1683 from the Zheng family.
 Zheng Chenggong's grandson Zheng Keshuang surrendered Taiwan to the Kangxi Emperor after the Battle of Penghu.
 Having lost this battle, Zheng Keshuang surrendered and was rewarded by the Kangxi Emperor with the title "Duke of Haicheng" (海澄公).
 He and his soldiers were inducted into the Eight Banners.
-His rattan shield troops (藤牌营 tengpaiying) served against Russian Cossacks at Albazin.
+His rattan shield troops served against Russian Cossacks at Albazin.

 The Qing sent most of the 17 Ming princes still living on Taiwan back to mainland China where they spent the rest of their lives.
 The Prince of Ningjing and his five concubines committed suicide rather than submit to capture.
 Their palace was used as Shi Lang's headquarters in 1683 but he memorialized the emperor to convert it into a Mazu temple as a propaganda measure in quieting remaining resistance on Taiwan.
 The emperor approved its dedication as the Grand Matsu Temple the next year and, honoring the goddess Mazu for her supposed assistance during the Qing expansion, promoted her to "Empress of Heaven" (Tianhou) from her previous status as a heavenly consort (tianfei).